gebisthefallenhero/math4610/task_sheets/sheet3/Sheet3_Solutions.md

 # Solutions For Task Sheet 3

-#Tasks 1 and 2
+### Tasks 1 and 2

 For the program for tasks 1 and 2 see the file [derivative approximation](../sheet2/derivative_approximation.py).
-Below is the table of erro magnitudes.
+Below is the table of error magnitudes.
 The loglog plot was created by matplotlib's loglog function, and therfore printing log differences was not needed.

 | h        | Error Magnitude |
 |---------|------------------------------|